kellan/laughingmeme/_posts/2003-07-12-its-a-corporate-world-you-just-live-in-it.md

 ---
 id: 512
-title: 'It&#8217;s A Corporate World, You Just Live In It'
+title: 'Its A Corporate World, You Just Live In It'
 date: '2003-07-12T21:46:17+00:00'
 author: Kellan
 layout: post